 Why does the idea make me nervous?

 You might resist the idea of drawing up a budget at first.
 Many people feel so overwhelmed by their financial situation that they prefer not to think about it.
 To get through the initial budget jitters, start by writing down everything you spend for one month.
-You can use an application (we love how 22Seven does everything for you), or carry a notebook with you.
+You can use an app (we love how 22Seven does everything for you), or carry a notebook with you.
 Keep track of what you bought and how much it cost.

 How will writing everything down help?